-However, when a roof goes wrong it’s almost impossible to ignore because the impact on the whole house can be catastrophic.
-That’s why it’s a very good idea to carry out maintenance on a regular basis to make sure it stays in tip top condition.
+However, when a roof fails, the impact on the whole house can be catastrophic.
+That’s why it’s vital to carry out regular maintenance and use the best roofing materials you can afford.

 Living in a property results in a lot of hot air; heating, bathing; cooking and even breathing creates moist warm air that wants to rise upwards.

 This moisture’s natural inclination is either to ascend or else find a cold surface to cling to.
 This is one of the reasons why insulation and ventilation in a roof is just so vital.

 Warm air and moisture rising into the roof, using cheap materials which don’t have proper ventilation can be a disaster.